Frankie Osborne: Storylines

 Frankie and Esther's relationship continues to become distant when Sinead O'Connor (Stephanie Davis) and Ruby bully Esther and turn Frankie against her.
-Esther eventually attempts suicide and is rushed to hospital.
+Esther eventually attempts suicide and is rushed to the hospital.
 She is told that she has to have a liver transplant.
 Frankie is initially furious with Esther for this although she eventually apologizes.
 When Ruby confesses to bullying Esther, she is kicked out by the Osbornes but is later allowed to move back in when she is forgiven by Esther.
 After Esther receives a new liver and is released from the hospital, Frankie becomes overprotective of her.

 When Sandy Roscoe (Gillian Taylforth) moves to Hollyoaks, Frankie accuses Jack of having an affair with her causing problems in their marriage and Frankie accidentally runs over a pregnant Lindsey Butterfield (Sophie Austin) causing her to have a miscarriage.
 Frankie becomes stressed and begins a sexual affair with Ruby's boyfriend, Ziggy Roscoe (Fabrizio Santino) however she and Jack eventually sort things out.

 In September 2015, Frankie goes to stay with her daughter Debbie and visit her ex-husband Johnno.
 During this time, Jack sells the pub, and the Osbornes move to a new home.
 They also adopt Jade Albright, who eventually discovers she has cancer.
 When she eventually returns, Frankie is stopped by Lindsey Butterfield who, unbeknownst to her, has just been outed as a serial killer.
 She tells Frankie that there has been an accident and she needs to get to the hospital.
 Frankie lets her get into the van and the two drive off.
 It is later revealed as a trap as Lindsey has kidnapped Frankie and has put her in the back of the van.
 Lindsey then phones Esther, who she later meets outside of the van.
 Lindsey opens the back doors of the van, revealing Frankie.
 Lindsey says that if Esther doesn't help her, she will kill Frankie.